 The shell impacts the firing pin and sets off the shell.
 Keeping this in mind, when it is loaded you must carry it carefully and hold the barrel so that the shell is 3-6” away from the firing pin and keep it pointed slightly down.

 Remember that if you were to let the barrel slide back or it did so accidentally then it will fire.
 If you point the gun up if the shell fits too loosely it will fall out of the barrel and may land on the firing pin and fire.

 It will take just a little practice to become accustomed to handling it.

 In my country this device is perfectly legal as a flare gun as it is marked.
 If the barrel were one inch longer then it would be legal to call it a shotgun.

 In your country you must learn your laws.
 If it is legal to make and possess a flare gun of 12 gauge caliber, then you can make one of these nifty little guys for yourself and simply declare it a flare gun.

 All you would need then to make it a lethal weapon would be to obtain some 12 gauge ammunition and fire that rather than flares.
 But all of that is up to you.
 I can’t tell you what is legal or illegal in your country, that’s up to you to learn and it is up to you to decide what risks you are willing to take.

-The main point of this is that in a SHTF or a TEOTWAWKI type situation you can make an effective 12 ga shotgun in just an hour or two.
-This may look dangerous to some but I assure you I have fired mine dozens of times and it is fine.
+This may look dangerous to some, but I assure you I have fired mine dozens of times and it is fine.
 There are tons of videos on YouTube as well showing these types of shotguns being fired.